Bylaws & SOP’s

 (b) SESHA CORPORATE MEMBERS shall be required to submit a SESHA CORPORATE MEMBERSHIP application, which must be approved pursuant to the authority of the Board of Directors.

 (c) SESHA CORPORATE MEMBERS shall be assessed an annual membership fee based upon the partner level chosen by the CORPORATE MEMBER.

 (d) SESHA CORPORATE MEMBERS may designate ASSOCIATE MEMBERS for whom the CORPORATE MEMBER pays dues through the CORPORATE MEMBER membership fee.

 (e) No other rights are created by this designation of membership class.

-Section 7: The Board of Directors shall have the authority to suspend or terminate membership of any class or member by a majority vote of those present at a regular meeting for failure to timely pay dues or membership will be automatically dropped if not renewed by following year’s annual international conference. or by a two thirds vote of all the members of the Board if the Board, in its discretion, determines that a member’s activities constitute serious misconduct or are adverse to the purposes of the corporation.
+Section 7: The Board of Directors shall have the authority to suspend or terminate membership of any class or member by a majority vote of those present at a regular meeting for failure to timely pay dues, if any required, or membership will be automatically dropped if not renewed by following year’s annual international conference. or by a two thirds vote of all the members of the Board if the Board, in its discretion, determines that a member’s activities constitute serious misconduct or are adverse to the purposes of the corporation.

 Section 8: Any membership in this corporation is not transferable or assignable.
+ARTICLE IV

 MEETINGS OF VOTING MEMBERS